microscaler/tinkerbell/docs/mdbook/src/adr/0015-REST_gRPC_API_Design.md

 ## 🚀 Industry-Leading Capabilities

-The dual REST/gRPC API approach positions Tinkerbell at the forefront of agentic runtime systems, providing unmatched developer ergonomics, interoperability, and communication efficiency.
+The dual REST/gRPC API approach positions Tiffany at the forefront of agentic runtime systems, providing unmatched developer ergonomics, interoperability, and communication efficiency.

 ---